khtao/StainNet/readme.md

 # StainNet: a fast and robust stain normalization network

-The code for StainNet with url: https://arxiv.org/abs/2012.12535
+The code and dataset  for StainNet with url: https://arxiv.org/abs/2012.12535

 ## 1、Our approach